BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 A [dual-funding](https://bitcoinops.org/en/topics/dual-funding/) channel open service solves this issue of trust by having users cooperatively open a channel with the LSP.
 Users get the benefits of having both inbound and outbound liquidity without having to trust the LSP.

-Dual funding is only applicable when funding a wallet with on-chain bitcoin, the issue of trusting the LSP still exists if funding with a lightning payment.
+Dual funding is only applicable when funding a wallet with on-chain bitcoin.
+The issue of trusting the LSP still exists if funding with a lightning payment.

 </div>